Simplifying AI Data Access with Granular Control: How Liberator's Entitlements Engine Enables Secure Model Training

 How Liberator's Entitlements Engine Works

-Liberator's entitlements service provides a middle path: programmatic access with policy-based controls.
+Through granular data controls, Data Liberator's entitlements service provides policy-based access control with column- and row-level precision.
 Here's how it transforms AI workflows:

-Every API request to Liberator passes through the entitlements engine.
-Data teams authenticate once using OIDC, and their token carries their entitlements:
+Every API request to Data Liberator passes through the entitlements engine before data is returned.
+Data teams authenticate once using a username and token.

 - Does this user have access to this dataset?

-- Are they entitled to query the requested symbols specifically?
+- Are they entitled to query the requested symbols?

 - Does their subscription tier allow this date range?